 What is special about the Arena?
-The Arena contains a grassy area which is sacred land.
-It has been blessed for the gathering.
+The Arena contains a grassy area in the middle which is sacred land, blessed for the gathering.
 Prayers have been said, and tobacco has been offered to the Creator.
 This is not an area where children are invited to play.
 Treat this area like a church.
 There is no smoking in the dance area inside the Arena.
 Also, this is not an area for the public to cut across or use as a short cut.
 Do not walk across the Arena or allow your children to run in the Arena.
 Do not eat or drink while dancing or during prayers or Honor Songs.
 If it is very, very hot, then small water bottles are allowed in the Arena.
 In the very middle of the Arena are flag poles and holders for Eagle Feather Staffs.

 What is the Eagle Feather/Fallen Warrior Ceremony?
 If an Eagle Feather falls to the ground, there is a special ceremony for veterans to retrieve the Fallen Warrior.
 We have the highest respect for the Eagle, the Wambdi.
 The Eagle flies higher than any other being and carries prayers to the Creator.
 Possession of Eagle Feathers is an honor; they are usually received as a gift from a relative, spiritual teacher, or from the Eagle himself.
 Please, no photographs during this ceremony.

 What is a Giveaway?
 A giveaway is a tradition dating back in history but continuing today.
 When someone has been honored or has had a major accomplishment in their life, that person’s family will have a Giveaway.
 The Master of Ceremony announces the purpose of the Giveaway and then gifts are given to the people.
-Families accumulate items for a Giveaway for an entire year.
+Families accumulate items for a Giveaway for a year.
 Items include simple everyday goods like towels, cups, candy, and laundry baskets.
 Blankets and special gifts like star quilts are given to individuals who have helped the family.
 Visitors are sometimes given small gifts.
 It is considered impolite to refuse a gift if given.
 It is generally followed by a Wopida (thank you) song and dance where everyone who has received a gift is invited to participate in the round dance.

 What is a Naming Ceremony?
 Families sometimes give a spiritual or “Indian” name to an individual.
 A spiritual leader or respected elder performs this ceremony and usually a Giveaway and Honor Song follow.
 Photographs are not permitted.

 What is an Intertribal?
 An intertribal is a dance where dancers in regalia are joined by friends and relatives not necessarily in regalia to dance together in the arena.
 All tribes, all dance styles, and all ages are welcome.
-Grand Entry is followed by a series of Intertribal dances where all are welcome to participate.

 What is the Drum Group Competition?
 The Drum Group Competition is a fun closing to the weekend’s festivities and a way for drum groups to earn some extra spending money while the results from the contests are being tabulated.
 The competition may be a humorous spoof of Wacipi activities or related to a popular movie or television show or even children’s games.
 The Wacipi Committee generally keeps the competition a secret until it is announced moments before the contest begins.
 Each year is something different.
 In previous years the competition has included a Team Dance where male members from each drum borrowed regalia from dancers and competed in a Team Dance.
 Another option was a competition where lead singers started a song without the drum and then their drum group had to complete the song without them.
 Singing karaoke songs and wheelbarrow and chariot races have also been popular with the crowd.
 The audience usually decides the winners of these events by their applause.